lexan1982/cordova-update-www/README.md

 cordova-update-www
 ------------------------

 This is a plugin implementation of the <b>UpdateTo Version</b> function which can download zip from url and replace <b>www</b> folder at the Cordova project.
+Also it add url scheme to you APP and then we can start APP from another. <a href="myapp://"></a>

 ------------------------
 <b>Installation for Android</b>